SolshineCode/OpenEMR_LLM_Module/README.md

 ## Usage

 To use this module, you need to have OpenEMR installed.
-Place the module's directory in the `interface/modules/custom_modules/` directory of your OpenEMR installation.
+Place the module's directory in the `interface/modules/custom_modules/` directory of your OpenEMR installation, and fill any details specified in the in-code comments to your personal settings.
 Then, you can enable the module from the OpenEMR interface.

+A fine-tuned LLM model can be substituted for "gpt2".
+You would need to replace "gpt2" in the llm.py file with the identifier of your fine-tuned model.
+If your model is hosted on Hugging Face's model hub, the identifier would be in the format "username/model_name".

 ## Feedback Functionality